pospisilboh/Memgraph/Forename/README.md

       -   text_util.getNumbersFromStr(text)
       -   text_util.uuid_generate()
       -   text_util.substring(text, start, end, step)
-- Query Module
-   - weakly_connected_components.so
-      - weakly_connected_components.get()
-   - betweenness_centrality.so
-      - betweenness_centrality.get()
-   - pagerank.so
-      - pagerank.get()
-   - bridges.so
-      - bridges.get()

 ### Flask
 Flask is a micro web framework written in Python and we used it for implementing web services that are consumed by Tableau dashboards.
-To be able visualize a graph a JavaScript library **D3.js** is used.
+To be able visualize a graph a JavaScript library **D3.js** was used.

-Implemented web services are:
+Implemented services are:
 - http://127.0.0.1:5000/get-cluster-recommendation?componentId=
 - http://127.0.0.1:5000/get-forename-recommendation?forename=
 - http://127.0.0.1:5000/forename-recommendation-form